FCB delegation commemorates Munich Air Disaster of 1958

 Memorabilia were also added to the stone, including two fan scarves and a stadium programme, which was sold at Old Trafford in 1958 for the first game after the crash.

 Hainer: A clear signal commemorating this terrible tragedy

 "The mourning for the victims and the solidarity with the bereaved is unbroken 62 years after this unspeakable disaster," Rummenigge said.
 "This is a clear signal commemorating this terrible tragedy," Herbert Hainer later acknowledged.

-Among the audience were also around 200 supporters of Manchester United, who had traveled especially for the ceremony and decorated the site, which was renamed Manchesterplatz in 2008, with banners.
+Among the audience were also around 200 supporters of Manchester United, who had travelled especially for the ceremony and decorated the site, which was renamed Manchesterplatz in 2008, with banners.

 Bayern fans keep the memory alive